MR

 • Have no OAS application

-• Have no authorized third party on your account.
+• Have no authorised third party on your account.

-That said, you can ask someone to help you apply for the OAS pension through your My Service Canada Account.
+However, you must mail or take the application to the Service Canada office.
+You can ask someone to help you apply for the OAS pension through your My Service Canada Account.
 But the person can’t:

 • Apply for benefits on your behalf